Unique Stable Matchings: Classifying unique stable matchings

 We say that an instance $P$ of the matching problem is {\it acyclic} if its preference lists do not possess a cycle.\footnote{In the context of many-to-one matching environments both \cite{Ergin:2002:E} and \cite{Kesten:2006:JET} provide alternative definitions of acyclic preference lists.} \end{definition}

-{Each participant's preference list is generated by a binary relation that is antisymmetric and negatively transitive.
-Together these imply transitivity, which effectively translates as ``individually acyclic''.
-But while each individual preference relation is acyclic, cycles can materialise in the system as a whole due to the interconnectedness of the entire market.
-We defer further discussion of this until Section \ref{sec:Digraphs} because matching digraphs allow the representation of cycles in an intuitive way. }
+Each participant's preference list is generated by a binary relation that is antisymmetric and negatively transitive.
+Together these imply transitivity that effectively translates as ``individually acyclic''.
+But while each individual preference relation is acyclic, cycles can materialise in the system as a whole due to the interconnectedness of the market.
+We defer a detailed discussion of this until Section \ref{sec:Digraphs} because matching digraphs allow the representation of cycles in an intuitive way.

-We now state our main result whose proof is found in Appendix~\ref{app:proofs}.
+We now state our main result, the proof of which is found in Appendix~\ref{app:proofs}.